hmrc/pillar2-service-guide/source/documentation/index.md

 ## Testing Requirements

 You can test the Pillar 2 Submission API in the [HMRC Developer Hub](https://developer.qa.tax.service.gov.uk/api-documentation).
 You will need to register for an account before you start, and there are instructions for new starters in the [user guide](https://developer.qa.tax.service.gov.uk/api-documentation/docs/using-the-hub).
-The <Link: API landing page> contains specific information for testing the Pillar 2 Submission API.
+The API landing page contains specific information for testing the Pillar 2 Submission API.

 ## Software Requirements